ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/copilot.md

 ---

 :::info BETA
-Tooljet Copilot is currently available in public beta for organizations.
+ToolJet Copilot is currently in public beta, making it accessible to users.
 :::

 **ToolJet Copilot** helps you write your queries faster.
 It uses OpenAI to suggest queries based on your data.